railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 Margins by product
 ------------------

 To follow the margins by product, you should install the module ``product_margin``.
-Once the module is installed you can look at the margins by product using the menu *Products > Reporting > Margins by Product*.
+Once the module is installed you can look at the margins by product using the menu :menuselection:`Products --> Reporting --> Margins by Product`.

 When you've clicked on the menu, Open ERP asks for an analysis period and the state of invoices.
 If no period is given, Open ERP will calculate margins on all of the operations without restriction.
 By default, however, Open ERP proposes a period of the last 12 months for analysis.